-- ICE1.10.1 The County shall continue to meet annually and coordinate all County housing assistance programs with other municipal, regional, State, and Federal programs that are designed to provide housing opportunities for low and moderate income groups.
-(Also Housing Element, Policy H1.3.3) - ICE1.10.2 Orange County shall continue to negotiate Agreements between the County, non-profit groups, and/or other units of local government to implement affordable housing programs.
-(Also Housing Element, Policy H1.3.17) - ICE1.10.3 The County shall use available local, State, and Federal assistance programs to provide or rehabilitate housing for low and moderate income households.
-(Also Housing Element, Policy H1.5.1) - ICE1.10.4 The County shall continue to cooperate with and provide technical assistance to all housing assistance programs that are designed to provide housing opportunities for low income households in rural areas, homeless people, and the population with special needs.
-(Also Housing Element, Policies H1.7.2, H1.7.3, H1.7.12, H1.7.13)
+- ICE1.10.1 The County shall continue to meet annually and coordinate all County housing assistance programs with other municipal, regional, State, and Federal programs that are designed to provide housing opportunities for low and moderate income groups. - ICE1.10.2 Orange County shall continue to negotiate agreements between the County, non-profit groups, and/or other units of local government to implement affordable housing programs. - ICE1.10.3 The County shall use available local, State, and Federal assistance programs to provide or rehabilitate housing for low and moderate income households. - ICE1.10.4 The County shall continue to cooperate with and provide technical assistance to all housing assistance programs that are designed to provide housing opportunities for low income households in rural areas, homeless people, and the population with special needs. - ICE1.10.5 The County shall continue to seek funds from all available sources for affordable housing and rent subsidies for low income eligible senior citizens and persons with disabilities, as well as for construction, modification, or special design improvements of housing for the physically disabled. - ICE1.10.6 The County shall continue to encourage the formation of public/private partnerships to aid in providing assistance to farmworker housing. - ICE1.10.7 The County shall encourage and coordinate the delivery of housing programs to low wage employees in partnership with major employers. - ICE1.10.8 The County shall continue to provide technical assistance to and coordinate with the Central Florida Community Reinvestment Corporation (CFCRC), a not-for-profit lending consortium of local banks and thrifts, in order to help finance affordable housing projects. - ICE1.10.9 The County shall continue to use Community Development Block Grant (CDBG), Home Investment Partnership Program (HOME), and State Housing Initiative Partnership Program (SHIP) funds and also seek legislative authorization of other designated funding sources in the provision of very low, low, and moderate income housing.

-- ICE1.10.5 The County shall continue to seek funds from all available sources for affordable housing and rent subsidies for low income eligible senior citizens and persons with disabilities, as well as for construction, modification, or special design improvements of housing for the physically disabled.
-(Also Housing Element, Policies H1.7.9, H1.7.10) - ICE1.10.6 The County shall continue to encourage the formation of public/private partnerships to aid in providing assistance to farmworker housing.
-(Also Housing Element, Policy H1.7.14) - ICE1.10.7 The County shall encourage and coordinate the delivery of housing programs to low wage employees in partnership with major employers.
-(Also Housing Element, Policy H1.3.9) - ICE1.10.8 The County shall continue to provide technical assistance to and coordinate with the Central Florida Community Reinvestment Corporation (CFCRC), a not-for-profit lending consortium of local banks and thrifts, in order to help finance affordable housing projects.
-(Also Housing Element, Policy H1.3.15) - ICE1.10.9 The County shall continue to use Community Development Block Grant (CDBG), Home Investment Partnership Program (HOME), and State Housing Initiative Partnership Program (SHIP) funds and also seek legislative authorization of other designated funding sources in the provision of very low, low, and moderate income housing.
-(Also Housing Element, Policy H1.3.6) - OBJ ICE1.11 Orange County shall coordinate with agencies and governments to address inconsistencies with and to further the stormwater management goals, objectives and policies of Orange County's comprehensive plan.
-This objective shall be achieved by implementation of the following policies.
+OBJ ICE1.11 Orange County shall coordinate with agencies and governments to address inconsistencies with and to further the stormwater management goals, objectives and policies of Orange County's comprehensive plan.

 - ICE1.11.1 Orange County shall participate with other involved agencies to develop and implement lake management plans for those water bodies determined to be in greatest need.
 If stormwater is determined to be a major water quality problem for a lake, planning shall be undertaken for corrective measures as part of the master stormwater planning process.
-The FDEP TMDL BMAPs will set the pollution reduction allocations to be accomplished by local, regional, and state agencies.
+The Florida Department of Environmental Protection Total Maximum Daily Load Best Management Practices (FDEP TMDL BMAPs) will set the pollution reduction allocations to be accomplished by local, regional, and state agencies.
 (Also Stormwater Management Element, Policy SM1.2.8) - ICE1.11.2 Orange County shall coordinate with other entities such as the Water Management Districts and adjoining governments, through provision of information and technical assistance, in order to update the master stormwater plans identified in Stormwater Management Policy 1.4.1 on as needed basis.